October 7 attacks: Incursions into southern Israel

 Simultaneously, around 6,000 Palestinian militants and civilians infiltrated Israel from Gaza breaching the border in 119 places.
 The infiltration was executed using trucks, pickup trucks, motorcycles, bulldozers, speedboats, and powered paragliders.

-The Sderot police station was reported to have come under Hamas control, with militants killing 30 Israelis, including policemen and civilians.
+In a raid on the Sderot police station, 30 Israeli policemen and civilians were killed.

-Early in the attack they deliberately destroyed the computer systems at the police station.
-This disabled communication and delayed the response to the attacks.
+Early in the attack the computer systems were destroyed, disabling communication and delaying the response to the attacks.

-Images and videos appeared to show heavily armed and masked militants dressed in black fatigues riding pickup trucks and opening fire in Sderot, killing dozens of Israeli civilians and soldiers and setting homes on fire.
+Images and videos on social media showed heavily armed and masked militants dressed in black fatigues riding pickup trucks and opening fire in Sderot, killing dozens of Israeli civilians and soldiers and setting homes on fire.
 Other videos appeared to show Israelis taken prisoner, a burning Israeli tank, and militants driving Israeli military vehicles.
-Israeli first responders reportedly recovered documents from killed militants' bodies with instructions to attack civilians, including elementary schools and a youth center, to "kill as many people as possible", and to take hostages for use in future negotiations.
+Israeli first responders recovered documents from militants' bodies with instructions to attack civilians, including elementary schools and a youth center, to "kill as many people as possible", and to take hostages for use in future negotiations.
 The UN's Pramila Patten and Commission of Inquiry concluded in their reports that the authenticity of these alleged instruction documents, claimed to have been retrieved from Hamas militants, could not be substantiated.
 Some of the militants wore body cameras to record the acts, presumably for propaganda purposes.
 In recordings of Hamas commanders during the attack, published by The New York Times, one commander is heard saying: "Document the scenes of horror, now, and broadcast them on TV channels to the whole world", and "Slaughter them.
 End the children of Israel".